-Some graduate programs receive dozens and even hundreds of applications - many from students with stellar qualifications.
-How does one choose among many applicants who are very similar to one another?
-Look to an applicant's own words.
-The admissions essay is an opportunity for applicants to stand out.
+First, let's consider the admissions committee's perspective.
+Graduate programs receive dozens and sometimes hundreds of applications - many from students with stellar qualifications.
+How does a committee choose among many applicants who are very similar to one another?
+They look to an applicant's own words.

 Here's what the admissions committee considers when reading an applicant's admissions essay: